Example 1

 Available options

 Several audio input languages are available (default: Luxembourgish).
 If the recording contains more than one speaker, setting diarization to ‚On‘ will separate the text of every speaker in the recording along with time codes for their turns.
 Note that diarization adds some extra time to the recognition process.
-Four output formats are available: plain text (txt), colored text with confidence scores, SubRip Subtitles (srt), JSON (with time codes and confidence scores for words), Praat TextGrid and BAS WebServices TextGrid.
-These files can be downloaded through the link below the transcription or shared via the share button.
+Five output formats are available: enriched text (with interactive features and confidence highlighting), plain text (txt), SubRip Subtitles (srt), JSON (with or without time codes for words) and Praat TextGrid.
+These files can be downloaded through the link below the transcription.
 The recognition duration takes up to 5% of the audio file’s duration.
 Once the recognition process has started, an estimated time and a timer will be displayed to keep track of the progress.

 As an experimental feature for the text translation to other languages has been added, which will output the recognized text in English, German, Portuguese, Spanish or French.
 Note that translations take more time to run and will run only for short audios.
 The quality of these translations may vary.